stochastic-sisyphus/Portfolio/README.md

 # MSBA

 ----
-Portfolio adjacent.
-This is a collection of data analysis and data science, statistical methods, machine learning, deep learning, and other topics.
-I am fascinated with translating abstract ideas into tangible solutions and am particularly interested in the intersection of technology and practical applications.
+This repository is less of a portfolio and more of a work in progress—a collection of projects in data science, machine learning, and statistical modeling.
+Some are polished, some are experiments that may or may not go anywhere, and most sit somewhere in between.
+It’s a snapshot of my work—projects in various stages of completion, iterations that build on each other, and scripts that will probably get rewritten a few more times.
+The cycle repeats.

 ![Alt text](Miscellaneous/assets/SSSourceCode.png)